25 人解决,35 人已尝试。

 * Line 1: A single integer representing the minimum number of changes that must be made so that the final sequence of cows is sorted in either ascending or descending order

-We would need at least two changes to turn this into an increasing sequence (changing both non-1's to a 1).
+1 OUTPUT DETAILS: We would need at least two changes to turn this into an increasing sequence (changing both non-1's to a 1).
+However, changing the first "1" to a "3" yields a decreasing sequence with just one change, which is optimal.